Gityosan/vite_rails_playground/README.md

 ## Debugging 🐞

-You can verify that the Vite dev server can be reached from Rails by running:
+Once you have started both services, you can verify that the Vite dev server can be reached from Rails by running:

 ```bash
 docker-compose run --rm --entrypoint "bin/rails c" rails